Cairo Gang: 119 Baggot Street

-At 119 Baggot Street, a three-man unit killed Captain Geoffrey Thomas Baggallay, a barrister who had been employed as a prosecutor under the Restoration of Order in Ireland Act 1920 regulations and who had appeared for the prosecution in multiple military tribunals that sentenced alleged IRA volunteers to death.
+At 119 Baggot Street, a three-man unit killed Captain Geoffrey Thomas Baggallay, a barrister who had been employed as a prosecutor under the Restoration of Order in Ireland Act 1920 regulations, and who had appeared for the prosecution in military tribunals that sentenced alleged IRA volunteers to death.

 Gresham Hotel

 Captain Patrick McCormack and Lieutenant Leonard Wilde were in the Gresham Hotel in O'Connell Street.
 The IRA unit got to their rooms by pretending to be British soldiers with important dispatches.
 When the men opened their doors they were shot and killed.
-A listing in The Times for McCormack and Wilde does not indicate any rank for the latter – in fact, he was a discharged army officer who had been a British consul in Spain.
+A listing in The Times for McCormack and Wilde does not indicate any rank for Wilde – in fact, he was a discharged army officer who had been a British consul in Spain.

 McCormack's killing was a mistake.
 He was a member of the Royal Army Veterinary Corps and was in Ireland to buy horses for the British Army.
 He was shot in bed and Collins later acknowledged the error.
 Unlike the other British officers, McCormack, a Catholic from Castlebar, was buried in Ireland, at Glasnevin Cemetery, Dublin.